Religion in Houston: Buddhism

-In the late 1970s Buddhists began establishing themselves in Houston.
+In the late 1970s, Buddhists began establishing themselves in Houston.
 Even though the first wave of Vietnamese immigrants to Houston, occurring after the end of the Vietnam War, was mostly Roman Catholic, subsequent waves of Vietnamese immigrants were mostly Buddhist.

 The Texas Buddhist Association (TBA) in Houston was founded in 1978 by Reverend Jan Hai.
 In order to allow westerners to come to Buddhism in a context they could understand, Hai adopted a congregational form similar to that of a Christian church.
 The American Bodhi Center, a 515 acre property located in unincorporated Waller County, near Hempstead, is a part of the TBA.
 It includes log houses, dormitories, and a meditation hall.
 In 2009 Zen T. C. Zheng of the Houston Chronicle stated that it is one of the United States's largest Buddhist developments.

 The Buddha Light Temple opened in 1984, making it one of the first Buddhist places of worship.
 Fo Guang Shan Chung Mei Temple (佛光山中美寺 (Fó Guāng Shān Zhōng Měi Sì)) is a Buddhist Temple located in Stafford, Texas.
 Dawn Mountain Tibetan Temple, a Tibetan Buddhist temple and community center, is located in Montrose.
 A husband and wife, Rice University religious studies professor Anne Klein and therapist Harvey Aronson, started the temple in 1996.

 The Houston Zen Center practices Sōtō Zen Buddhism.
 The Myoken-Ji Temple, a Nichiren Buddhist temple, is located in proximity to the University of Houston.
-As of 2011 it is led by Rev. Myokei Caine-Barrett, who was born in Kawasaki, Japan, in Greater Tokyo.
+As of 2011, it is led by Rev. Myokei Caine-Barrett, who was born in Kawasaki, Japan, in Greater Tokyo.
 In 2020, Kadampa Meditation Center Houston opened up a space in Montrose for the study and practice of meditation and modern Buddhism.
 The community is part of the New Kadampa Tradition.
 Also, in 2020, the Association of Religion Data Archives stated there were 20,281 Buddhists in the area.

+By 2023, Houston Buddhist Vihara became the gathering hub of Houston's Sri Lankan community.